otrevizo/R/toolbox/dplyr_library_vignette.md

 - \{dplyr\} (pronounced d - plier dataset plier... pliers to trim data)

 Most of this code came from Harvard STAT 109 class, Prof. Bharatendra Rai.
 Material used here for educational purposes.
 It is available in YouTube and GitHub.
 See links under references.
-I expanded the material with my own notes and R documentation and I plan on continue adding examples overtime.
+I expanded the material with my own notes and R documentation and I plan to continue adding examples overtime.

 # Libraries